 (a) Gratuity

 The Company has an obligation towards gratuity, a defined benefit retirement plan covering eligible employees.
 The plan provides for a lump-sum payment to vested employees at retirement, death, while in employment or on termination of employment of an amount equivalent to 15 days salary payable for each completed year of service.
 Vesting occurs upon completion of five years of service.
-The Company has not accounted for the liability for gratuity benefits payable in the future based on an actuarial valuation during the current financial year and accordingly, the related disclosure could not be presented in the financial statements.
+This liability has been provided for based on the actual valuation.

 (b) Compensated absence